 The feasibility study, which is now underway, is called the Northern Tier Passenger Rail Study.

-The proposed passenger rail service would be provided along the existing rail corridor that extends through Berkshire, Franklin, Worcester, Middlesex, and Suffolk counties within the Commonwealth of Massachusetts.
+The proposed passenger rail service would be provided along the existing rail corridor (shown on the map below) that extends through Berkshire, Franklin, Worcester, Middlesex, and Suffolk counties within the Commonwealth of Massachusetts.

 In addition to direct service along the Northern Tier Line the service could provide connecting service to southern New Hampshire and Vermont with a scheduled connection to Amtrak’s Vermonter service in Greenfield.
 A connecting service to Montreal would also be possible once the Vermonter service is extended to Montreal, as is planned.